temorfeouz/heapdump14/README.md

 heapdump14
 ==========

+**UPDATE**: Works with go 1.7 format, but tested only when DWARF info was provided; without DWARF info the heapdump cannot show much.

 Heap dump reader &amp; visualizer for Go 1.4

 You call debug.WriteHeapDump(fd uintptr) to write a heap dump to the given